 We hope you enjoy your visit!
 If you wish to give a donation in support of the upkeep of our churches, it would be most appreciated.
-Monies may be placed in the wall safe located in St Mary's church porch or via bank transfer - account details on the church website:
+Monies may be placed in the wall safe located in St Mary's church porch or via contact on the church website:

-www.framptonchurch.com or
+www.framptonchurch.com